openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

   know from the CredentialsRequest and is in the same Namespace)
 - Guidance to operator authors to structure controller code to alert on missing cloud credentials, not crash.

 SDK to support this new template.
 SDK to validate and in particular: alert on any permission changes between operator versions.

-[This is where we get down to the nitty gritty of what the proposal actually is.
-Describe clearly what will be changed, including all of the components that need to be modified and how they will be different.
-Include the reason for each choice in the design and implementation that is proposed here, and expand on reasons for not choosing alternatives in the Alternatives section at the end of the document.]

 ### Workflow Description